juanluispaz/ts-sql-query/README.md

 The id used in the query will be sent to the database decrypted.

 See [IDEncrypter](https://github.com/juanluispaz/ts-sql-query/blob/master/src/extras/IDEncrypter.ts) for more information to know how the password is encrypted.

+## Examples

+See the [examples folder](https://github.com/juanluispaz/ts-sql-query/tree/master/src/examples) to see different usages of ts-sql-query.

 ## License